AmpleForthGold/AmpleForthGold/README.md

 ## Price oracle
 The (minimalist) price oracle [RebaseDelta.sol](https://github.com/AmpleForthGold/uFragments/blob/master/contracts/RebaseDelta.sol) can be found at location [0x7d45fd7e1d1afd48da7f10093d8d1ee5dea8cf08](https://etherscan.io/address/0x7d45fd7e1d1afd48da7f10093d8d1ee5dea8cf08) on the ethereum blockchain.

-## uFragments (ERC20) proxy burning
-Ampleforth recently decided to deploy a new contract because of the recent KuCoin Hack.
-The new contract blocked particular addresses associated with the KuCoin hack.
-The AmpleForthGold team are opposed to that sort of behaviour as it allows for governments and/or powerful entities to interfere with the supply of an ERC20 token.
-It also enables for an unlimited rug-pull at any time.
-With this sort of proxy, it does not matter if you hold your private keys, because the contract owners can take your coins whenever they feel like it.

-The AmpleForthGold implementation uses the same openzeppelin proxy as the original Ampleforth project.
-Thus, as it currently stands, the AmpleForthGold Project could (at any time) deploy a new ERC20 contract that changes pretty much any aspect of the AAU token.
-That was fine when we were still in a development phase, but we believe that the ERC20 code for AmpleForthGold is now solid enough to allow us to 'burn the ownership keys' for the openzepplin proxy.

-The AmpleForthGold team will burn the uFragments proxy keys in the next few weeks once we have done a proper internal audit of the codebase.
-The burning of the proxy keys should happen before the end of October 2020.
-Once this has occurred, then your tokens are your tokens - we will not be able to help you if you lose your keys or send your tokens to the wrong address.

 ## MIDAS
 ### Midas Distributor
 The Midas distributor contract can be found at [0xaea0a086ce5584cdffce2930497b38c937cbb24e](https://etherscan.io/address/0xaea0a086ce5584cdffce2930497b38c937cbb24e).
 The Midas distributor shall hold the locked pool of AAU tokens to be distributed via Midas Staking Agents.